MikeBrunoCISSP/x509Crypto/README.md

-X509Crypto allows you to encrypt and recover text expression using X509 digital certificates and key pairs.
-The latest release eliminates the need to include any secrets (even in an encrypted form) in your source code, configuration files or database.
+X509Crypto allows you to encrypt and recover text expressions and files using X509 digital certificates and key pairs.
+The latest release eliminates the need to include any secrets (even in an encrypted form) in your source code, configuration files or database tables.

 ## Encrypting a secret using X509Crypto